 Twisted Twins did not reopen when Kentucky Kingdom did for the 2014 season.
 After sitting idle for two seasons the park announced Storm Chaser, a new roller coaster that will be built on this site using the steel support structure from the Twisted Twins.

-Lola and Stella made up the two unique rides one can experience on Twisted Twins at Kentucky Kingdom.
+Lola and Stella made up two unique rides one could experience on Twisted Twins at Kentucky Kingdom.
 Lola (pink) provided a tamer ride with more emphasis on zero-gravity hops, while Stella (teal) offered riders more of a twister ride with its full helix and plentiful instances of lateral forces through its sharp turns.
-The intertwined structure of these rides left passengers confused and in suspense of where their ride will take them.
-Twisted Twins is the industry's original dueling roller coaster.
+The intertwined structure of these rides left passengers confused and in suspense of where their ride would take them.
+Twisted Twins was the industry's original "dueling roller coaster".

 |1998||Wood||Dueling, Twister||Custom Coasters, Inc.|

 Dual tracks duel each other three times during the ride.

 Trains named Lola and Stella

 2015 – Twisted Twins will not reopen.
 Instead, the park removes the wood layer track and begins construction on Storm Chaser utilizing the existing steel supports.

 2014 – Kentucky Kingdom reopens, but Twisted Twins will not reopen with the park.
 The future of this roller coaster is uncertain.

 2010 – Kentucky Kingdom closes after Six Flags declares bankruptcy.